Component Based Architecture

 Component middleware also defines the necessary runtime environment, as well as the packaging, deployment, and configuration mechanisms and standards.
 These mechanisms and standards facilitate the effective design and reuse of software components.

 By using component middleware, systems can be developed through assembly of components, rather than the conventional programming from scratch approach.

-AXCIOMA is a state of the art LwCCM implementation supporting the IDL to C++11 language mapping.
+AXCIOMA is a state of the art LwCCM implementation created by Remedy IT supporting the IDL to C++11 language mapping.
 AXCIOMA provides the component paradigm to the domain of distributed, real-time, embedded (DRE) systems by abstracting DRE-critical systemic aspects, such as real-time QoS policies, as installable/configurable units supported by the component framework.

-AXCIOMA has a complete implementation of the DDS4CCM specification using RTI Connext© DDS.
+AXCIOMA includes a complete implementation of the DDS4CCM specification using RTI Connext© DDS.